-The Federation of Rural Australian Medical Educators (FRAME) is the peak body representing those Rural Clinical Schools (RCS) and Regional Medical Schools (RMS) funded (in whole or in part) through the Australian Government Department of Health and Ageing’s Rural Clinical Training and Support Program (RCTS).
+The Federation of Rural Australian Medical Educators (FRAME) is the peak body representing those Rural Clinical Schools (RCS) and Regional Medical Schools (RMS) funded (in whole or in part) through the Australian Government Department of Health and Ageing’s Rural Health Multidisciplinary Training program (RHMT).
 FRAME was established in 2003 to advance the causes common to medical student training in rural and remote Australia.
-Under the auspices of FRAME medical schools with RCTS programs come together to discuss and promote matters of mutual interest.
-RCS and RMS are required to work within and respond to the parameters set by the Australian Government Department of Health and Ageing for the RCTS Program.
+Under the auspices of FRAME medical schools with RHMT programs come together to discuss and promote matters of mutual interest.
+RCS and RMS are required to work within and respond to the parameters set by the Australian Government Department of Health and Ageing for the RHMT.

 FRAME aims to: